 Get back to nature in the tropical rainforest.
 Located on the famously diverse Tambopata River in the Peruvian Amazon, our exclusive G Lodge Amazon is both comfortable and intimate.
 Explore the jungle by canoe or on dry land trails, swim in the lodge's cool stream, or strap on a harness and rope up to the lodge's tree platforms for a bird's eye view of the forest—including close-ups of arboreal orchids.

-Today you're off to Lake Sachavacayoc.
-After breakfast, take a boat excursion to a spectacular hidden lake where it is possible to spot the elusive black caiman and giant otters.
-Return for lunch - the afternoon is free for relaxation and swimming.
+After breakfast, take a boat excursion to a spectacular hidden lake, Lake Sachavacayoc.
+There's a chance to spot the elusive black caiman and giant otters.
+Return for lunch and another free afternoon for relaxing.

 After breakfast, we will board a boat to head up the river to the Collpa de Guacamayos, the bird and mammal clay licks.
 Here we hope to observe scarlet macaws and peccaries in separate areas, feeding on the mineral deposits found in the clay.
 We will have plenty of time to observe the sights and sounds before returning to the lodge to relax or swim.